offby1/bridge-server/README.branch.md

 I think the problem was that `Player.libraryThing` always used the cards from `self.most_recent_seat.table.current_board`, whereas we were (somehow) looking at a hand that was *not* the most-recently played one.
 (How that happened, I dunno.)

 So the solution was to pass a Hand object to that method, to make explicit the Hand (and hence Board) we want.

+### Prevent this in the future
+Couple of ideas about incomplete hands not being a table's most-current:
+* prevent it entirely.
+Hack `Table.next_board`, and anything similar, to simply refuse to abandon a hand in progress.
+* allow it, but mark the abandoned hand as "abandoned", and then ...
+I dunno ... have the "details" page redirect to the "archive" page; have the "archive" page clearly indicate that it's been abandoned, or something